Waterloo is a dynamic urban centre well known for its rich cultural diversity and high-tech savvy.

 Waterloo Region has invested heavily in modes of alternative transportation.
-From the new ION light rail system to get your around the city, a GO station to help you commute to Toronto, and a network of well-maintained bike trails, Waterloo wants you to get around in the way that best suits your needs.
+From the ION light rail system to get you around the city, a GO station to help you commute to Toronto, and a network of well-maintained bike trails, Waterloo wants you to get around in the way that best suits your needs.

 Entertainment, Kid Activities and Restaurants

 From the world-class exhibits that come through THEMUSEUM in downtown Kitchener to the arthouse movies shown at the Princess and Apollo Cinemas, the region offers a wide range of entertainment.
 If you are interested in live entertainment, The Centre In The Square features one of the best acoustic designed performance areas in the world and is home to the KW Symphony.
 The Aud in Kitchener is home to the Ontario Hockey League's Rangers and like the Centre In The Square is also plays hosts to a variety of entertainment acts.

 Waterloo region is a great place for families.
 From non-traditional camps to house league sports, you can find an activity that suits anyone's interest.

 - Stuff to do with your kids in Kitchener Waterloo

 - Trip Advisor: Things to do in Kitchener with Kids